GreptimeTeam/docs/docs/v0.4/en/user-guide/concepts/storage-location.md

 ## Cloud storage

 The `data` directory in the file structure can be stored in cloud storage.
 Please refer to [Storage option](../operations/configuration.md#storage-option) for more details.

+## Multiple storage engines

+Another powerful feature of GreptimeDB is that you can choose the storage engine for each table.
+For example, you can store some tables on the local disk, and some tables in Amazon S3 or Google Cloud Storage, see [create table](/reference/sql/create#create-table).